Charges, Remissions and Payments

 Although many of the class visits and other events organised by the school take place for the purposes of enriching the curriculum and take place during school hours, we ask for voluntary contributions to ensure that a wide range of such visits can be offered by the school.
-Parents are not obliged to make any voluntary financial contribution.
-However, in reality, if we did not receive voluntary contributions for the many educational visits we organised for our children, many of the visits simply would not take place as the school budget would not be able to fund them entirely.
+Parents are not obliged to make any financial contribution.
+However, in reality, if we did not receive voluntary contributions for the many educational visits we organise for our children, many of the visits simply would not take place as the school budget would not be able to fund them entirely.

 In general, the school will:

 Although the law states that, in general, all education provided during school hours must be free, instrumental and vocal music tuition is an exception to that rule.
 The Charges for Music Tuition (England) Regulations 2007 set out the circumstances in which charges can be made for tuition in playing a musical instrument, including vocal tuition.
 Charges may be made for vocal or instrumental tuition provided either individually or to groups of any size, provide that the tuition is provided at the request (by agreement and consent) of the pupil’s parent.
 In essence, this means that parents’ must agree to the child receiving tuition during the school day by a qualified tutor.
 Charges may not exceed the cost of the provision, including the cost of staff who provide the tuition.
 Charges do not apply to children who are looked after by a local authority.

 SUPPORT FOR LOW-INCOME FAMILIES